How to Write Better Songs | 15 Tips that Really Work

 — August, Singer/Songwriter — London

 We hope you feel inspired.
-If you have any interesting tips on how to write better songs, we would love to hear about them in the comments below.
+If you have any tips on how to write better songs, we’d love to hear about them in the comments below.